In the Classroom

 The courses I teach take sociological concepts off the page and put them into action: my lectures involve interactive class discussions, relevant current events analysis, and collaborative case-study analysis.
 I teach my students how to critically analyze our complex social world.
 Through my interactive and engaging courses, students thoughtfully explore the complex connections between sociological concepts and our social, cultural, political, and economic lives.

-Throughout my Social Statistics course, I teach students how to overcome math anxiety and help them develop strengths in statistical analysis.
+Throughout my Social Statistics and Intro to Biostatistics for Public Health courses, I teach students how to overcome math anxiety and help them develop strengths in statistical analysis.

 Many students begin this course doubtful of their ability to succeed in math.
 This course is designed to introduce new ways of thinking about math that are accessible to all kinds of learners.
 First, we build up our math ability beliefs while mastering the basics of probability and descriptive statistics.
 Over the course of the semester, we strengthen our intermediate analytic skills through examples grounded in applied sociological analysis.